VisionPassage

 Strengthening Carnegie Mellon Community

-To strengthen the Carnegie Mellon community and help himself learn about new domains, he created and organized a speaker series, CMU Alumni Industry Insights, which featured highly accomplished Carnegie Mellon alums as speakers in a simple Q&A session.
+To strengthen the Carnegie Mellon community and help myself learn about new domains, I created and organized a speaker series, CMU Alumni Industry Insights, which featured highly accomplished Carnegie Mellon alums as speakers in a simple Q&A session.